 Personalization means providing a customer experience that is tailored to the individual’s consumer preferences and specific needs.
 Personalization comes in all forms and shapes: targeted advertising and tailored solutions.
 For example, if you buy a toy for a toddler from Amazon, the next time you log in to the system, it will show you similar products that might interest you.

 You might think that personalization raises a very important topic of personal privacy.
 Where is the border between “check this out, is this what you’re looking for” and “we’re watching you”?
 In fact, if done properly, personalization is an asset.

 According to Marketo, over 78% of consumers will only engage offers if they have been personalized to their previous engagements with the brand and, according to Accenture, 75% of consumers prefer brands that not only recognize them by name but also recommend options based of the past purchases and know their purchase history.

 Consumers are asking for personalized experiences.
 Now personalization is expected not only for retail businesses, but across all industries, both B2B and B2C.

 Learn more about personalized marketing in Personalized Marketing: The Ulitmate Guide to WOW Your Prospects and Customers.

 Customer retention is the measurement of how a business retains customers over a specific period of time.
-High retention rates is what you should aim at, since retaining customers costs less than acquiring them.
+A high retention rate is what you should aim at since retaining customers costs less than acquiring them.